davidklaing/davidklaing.github.io/pages/albums.md

 - path: tooltip_library.js
 ---

-If it’s here, I loved it.
+If it’s here, I love it.

 * <a id="all-albums" class="internal-link" href="/all-albums/">All albums</a>
 * <a id="albums-alternative" class="internal-link" href="/albums-alternative/">Alternative</a>